csiro-fair/marimba/README.md

 <a name="contact"></a>
 ## Contact

-The primary points-of-contact for this repository are:
+The primary contacts for this repository are:
 * Chris Jackett - CSIRO
 * Kevin Barnard - MBARI